Important Note Click to maximise

 A monthly review and outlook of the Global Listed Infrastructure sector.

-The Global Listed Infrastructure asset class built on recent gains as US tariff concerns continued to recede.
-The FTSE Global Core Infrastructure 50/50 index returned +1.7% in May, while the MSCI World index^ ended the month +5.9% higher.
+Global Listed Infrastructure edged higher in June as investors shrugged off ongoing US tariff uncertainty and tension in the Middle East.
+The FTSE Global Core Infrastructure 50/50 index returned +0.9% in June, while the MSCI World index ended the month +4.3% higher.

 Fund performance